 Wixie is a digital canvas students can use to combine writing, images, and voice narration to share their ideas and demonstrate understanding.
-Depending on your learners and your learning goals, Wixie can be used in so many different ways in the classroom.
+Depending on your learners and your learning goals, Wixie can be used in so many different ways for in-class and at-home learning.

 If you haven't used your Wixie subscription with students, it's easy to get started without a lot of training!
 Here are a few ideas.